kaochenlong/eddie-vim2/README.md

         ln -s .vim/vimrc .vimrc

-7. if you're still not familiar with the movement in vim by HJKL or yanking and pasting text, I've made a easier version:
+7. if you're still not familiar with the movements in vim by HJKL or yanking and pasting text, I've made a easier version:

         ln -s .vim/easy-vimrc .vimrc